CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Bonding-Link-Aggregation.md

 ```

 {{%notice note%}}
 All slave interfaces within a bond have the same MAC address as the bond.
-Typically, the first slave added to the bond donates its MAC address as the bond MAC address, whereas the MAC addresses of the other slaves are set to the bond MAC address.
-The bond MAC address is used as the source MAC address for all traffic leaving the bond and provides a single destination MAC address to address traffic to the bond.
+Typically, the first slave you add to the bond donates its MAC address as the bond MAC address, whereas the MAC addresses of the other slaves are the bond MAC address.
+The bond MAC address is the source MAC address for all traffic leaving the bond and provides a single destination MAC address to address traffic to the bond.
 {{%/notice%}}

 ## Configure Bond Options